Ides-Language/ides-language.github.com/ides-manual.markdown

 TODO: Describe the per-byte data layout of arrays

 ### Performance Considerations ###
 In the overwhelming majority of cases, a single branch instruction does not result in a measurable performance penalty.
 However, there may be cases where runtime bounds checking of arrays is becoming a bottleneck.
-If this is an issue, the {{{--no-array-bounds-checks}}} compiler flag can be set.
+If this is an issue, the `--no-array-bounds-checks` compiler flag can be set.
 This will remove runtime bounds checks from the code being compiled, meaning it is the responsibility of the developer to check array bounds.

 Structs
 -------